Last modified: 18 March 2023

 .

-) system for Vim configuration that you want to apply only to a single filetype.
+) system for Vim configuration that you want to apply only to a single filetype (e.g. only to LaTeX files, only to Python files, only to Markdown files, etc.).

-(these settings are enabled by default on Neovim—see :help nvim-defaults
+(these settings are enabled by default in Neovim—see :help nvim-defaults

 " This is enabled by default in Neovim by the way